 A simple Jaw Bone Infection is quite common, but thankfully most infections in the jaw are usually treated quite simply with standard antibiotics.
-After all, infections in the jaw are usually caused by bacteria, and so antibiotics can frequently kill the infection.
+After all, bone infections of the jaw are usually caused by bacteria, and so antibiotics can frequently kill the infection.

 BUT sometimes, an infection in the jaw bone can become more difficult to treat, more stubborn and more aggressive.
-This happens when your immune system is compromised, (when your immune system is "down" for some reason), for example if the blood flow to the jaw bone is reduced for some reason.
+This can happen when your immune system is compromised, (when your immune system is "down" for some reason), for example if the blood flow to the jaw bone is reduced for some reason.

 What types of jaw bone infection might you get?